NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 <details>
 <summary> Lecture notes </summary>

-The ultimate way of testing an estimated model (with parameters) is to apply it to new data and evaluate how well it performs, e.g., by measuring the *mean squared error, MSE* ($=RSS/N$).
+The ultimate way of testing an estimated model (with parameters) is to apply it to new data and evaluate how well it performs, e.g., by measuring the *mean squared error*, $MSE$ ($=RSS/N$).
 Naturally, we want to minimize $MSE$, i.e., the error of the model.
 In our LASSO application, this means that we want to select the $\lambda$ that minimizes the $MSE$

 In cross validation, this approach is emaulated by partioning the data at hand into a *training* and  *test* (or *validation*) data set.
 The model parameters are estimated ('trained') on the the training data and the validated on the test data.